 ANIMAL CARE AND SUPERVISION:

 The tenant/handler has the responsibility to care for and supervise the animal.
 The tenant must retain full control of the animal at all times.
 This generally means that while the animal is in common areas, it is on a leash, in a carrier, or otherwise in the direct control of the animal owner/handler.
 When in the presence of others, the animal is expected to be well behaved.

-PRACTICAL GUIDELINES FOR TENANTS WHO WANT OR NEED SERVICE ANIMALS
+PRACTICAL GUIDELINES FOR TENANTS WHO WANT OR NEED ASSISTANCE ANIMALS

-VERIFICATION OF DISABILITY AND NEED FOR A SERVICE ANIMAL:
+VERIFICATION OF DISABILITY AND NEED FOR A ASSISTANCE ANIMAL: